How to Study Well

 What was George Washington's wife's name?

-If you're at least somewhat familiar with presidential history, a.
+If you're at least somewhat familiar with presidential history, c.
 Martha will jump out at you as the correct answer, as your brain readily recognizes a familiar name associated with George Washington.

 2. Recall